apache/carbondata/docs/data-management-on-carbondata.md

 For existing table with loaded data, data load to pre-aggregate table will be triggered by the CREATE DATAMAP statement when user creates the pre-aggregate table.
-For incremental loads after aggregates tables are created, loading data to main table triggers the load to pre-aggregate tables once main table loading is complete.These loads are automic meaning that data on main table and aggregate tables are only visible to the user after all tables are loaded
+For incremental loads after aggregates tables are created, loading data to main table triggers the load to pre-aggregate tables once main table loading is complete.
+These loads are automic meaning that data on main table and aggregate tables are only visible to the user after all tables are loaded

 ##### Querying data from pre-aggregate tables
-Pre-aggregate tables cannot be queries directly.Queries are to be made on main table.Internally carbondata will check associated pre-aggregate tables with the main table and if the pre-aggregate tables satisfy the query condition, the plan is transformed automatically to use pre-aggregate table to fetch the data
+Pre-aggregate tables cannot be queries directly.
+Queries are to be made on main table.
+Internally carbondata will check associated pre-aggregate tables with the main table, and if the pre-aggregate tables satisfy the query condition, the plan is transformed automatically to use pre-aggregate table to fetch the data.

 ##### Compacting pre-aggregate tables
 Compaction command (ALTER TABLE COMPACT) need to be run separately on each pre-aggregate table.
 Running Compaction command on main table will **not automatically** compact the pre-aggregate tables.Compaction is an optional operation for pre-aggregate table.
-If compaction is performed on main table but not performed on pre-aggregate table, all queries still can benefit from pre-aggregate tables.To further improve performance on pre-aggregate tables, compaction can be triggered on pre-aggregate tables directly, it will merge the segments inside pre-aggregate table.
+If compaction is performed on main table but not performed on pre-aggregate table, all queries still can benefit from pre-aggregate tables.
+To further improve performance on pre-aggregate tables, compaction can be triggered on pre-aggregate tables directly, it will merge the segments inside pre-aggregate table.

 ##### Update/Delete Operations on pre-aggregate tables
 This functionality is not supported.

   NOTE (<b>RESTRICTION</b>):
-  * Update/Delete operations are <b>not supported</b> on main table which has pre-aggregate tables
-  created on it.All the pre-aggregate tables <b>will have to be dropped</b> before update/delete
-  operations can be performed on the main table.Pre-aggregate tables can be rebuilt manually after update/delete operations are completed
+  Update/Delete operations are <b>not supported</b> on main table which has pre-aggregate tables created on it.
+All the pre-aggregate tables <b>will have to be dropped</b> before update/delete operations can be performed on the main table.
+Pre-aggregate tables can be rebuilt manually after update/delete operations are completed

 ##### Delete Segment Operations on pre-aggregate tables
 This functionality is not supported.

   NOTE (<b>RESTRICTION</b>):
-  * Delete Segment operations are <b>not supported</b> on main table which has pre-aggregate tables created on it.All the pre-aggregate tables <b>will have to be dropped</b> before update/delete operations can be performed on the main table.Pre-aggregate tables can be rebuilt manually after delete segment operations are completed
+  Delete Segment operations are <b>not supported</b> on main table which has pre-aggregate tables created on it.
+All the pre-aggregate tables <b>will have to be dropped</b> before update/delete operations can be performed on the main table.
+Pre-aggregate tables can be rebuilt manually after delete segment operations are completed

 ##### Alter Table Operations on pre-aggregate tables
 This functionality is not supported.

   NOTE (<b>RESTRICTION</b>):
-  * Adding new column in new table does not have any affect on pre-aggregate tables.
-However if dropping or renaming a column has impact in pre-aggregate table, such operations will be rejected and error will be thrown.All the pre-aggregate tables <b>will have to be dropped</b> before Alter Operations can be performed on the main table.Pre-aggregate tables can be rebuilt manually after Alter Table operations are completed
+  Adding new column in new table does not have any affect on pre-aggregate tables.
+However if dropping or renaming a column has impact in pre-aggregate table, such operations will be rejected and error will be thrown.
+All the pre-aggregate tables <b>will have to be dropped</b> before Alter Operations can be performed on the main table.
+Pre-aggregate tables can be rebuilt manually after Alter Table operations are completed

 ### Supporting timeseries data (Alpha feature in 1.3.0)